 The Master of Science in Biological and Agricultural Engineering is offered in both thesis and non-thesis options.
 Eighteen months is the usual time required for completion of the MS degree.
 Thesis options require 24 hours of course work beyond the bachelor's and a publishable thesis.
 Non-thesis options require 36 hours beyond the bachelor's and a project.
 A guide for students pursuing master's degrees that describes the detailed requirements and a chronological guide is available.

-The Ph.D. program typically requires three years of work beyond the master's degree, including a minimum of 54 hours of approved course work beyond the bachelor's degree, 27 hours of which must be engineering courses and at least 12 hours in Biological Engineering, and a dissertation based on original research.
-Student programs are guided by a major professor from the department and a committee of four or five other graduate faculty members.
-Ph.D. students (with the help of a major professor) are expected to make most of the decisions concerning course work, research, and selection of committee members.
-A guide for students pursuing a doctoral program describing the detailed requirements and a chronological guide are also available.
+The PhD program typically requires three years of work beyond the master's degree, including a minimum of 42 hours of approved course work beyond the bachelor's degree, at least half of which must be engineering courses and at least 12 hours in Biological Engineering, and a dissertation based on original research.
+Student programs are guided by a major professor from the department and a committee of at least two additional graduate faculty members.
+PhD students (with the help of a major professor) are expected to make most of the decisions concerning course work, research, and selection of committee members.
+A guide for students pursuing a doctoral program describing the detailed requirements and a chronological guide are available.